-The goal of this presentation is to discuss the inherent limitations of the current state of medical knowledge regarding the specificity and causal connection of retinal hemorrhages and Shaken Baby Syndrome.
+The goal of this presentation is to discuss the inherent limitation of the current state of medical knowledge on the subject of SBS, to identify medical controversies relating to SBS and recommend a comprehensive approach to the investigation of suspected child abuse shaken baby deaths.

-Bilateral extensive retinal hemorrhages accompanying evidence of childhood head trauma (subdural or subarachnoid hemorrhage) are considered virtually diagnostic (pathognomonic) of Shaken Baby Syndrome by most pediatricians and ophthalmologists.
-The association of retinal hemorrhages and Shaken Baby Syndrome, with or without impact, is a subject of increasing debate in the forensic medicolegal community.
-The purpose of this presentation is to describe the diagnostic dilemma presented by the suspected child abuse death case of 3 month 24 day old Baby Cooper, who was alleged to be the victim of Shaken Baby Syndrome (SBS) while in the care of his state licensed daycare provider.
+For example, bilateral extensive retinal hemorrhages accompanying evidence of childhood head trauma (subdural or subarachnoid hemorrhage) are considered virtually diagnostic (pathognomonic) of SBS by most pediatricians and ophthalmologists.
+The association of retinal hemorrhages and SBS, with or without impact, is a subject of debate in the forensic medico- legal community.
+The purpose of this presentation is to describe the diag- nostic dilemma and investigative challenge presented by the suspected child abuse death case of 3 month 24 day old baby who was alleged to be the victim of SBS while in the care of his state licensed daycare provider.
+From this case a method for properly investigating a suspected "SBS" case will be explained.

 On December 18th, 2002, Baby Cooper's daycare provider reported that he didn't look right as he lay sleeping 45 minutes after being placed down for his afternoon nap.
 Baby Cooper's "little cheeks were purple."
-He was picked up and it was described that "his little arms went limp."
-911 was immediately called.
+He was picked up and it was described that "his little arms went limp," 911 was immediately called.
 Pending emergency personnel arrival, rescue breathing was started as the daycare provider talked to the 911 operator.
 The paramedics arrived within five minutes.
 By that time Baby Cooper was breathing again but had an irregular heart rhythm (bradycardia).
 Paramedic assessment in the field revealed no evidence of trauma.
 The daycare provider denied any intentional or accidental traumatic injury.
 Baby Cooper was quickly transported to San Diego Children's Hospital.
-Upon arrival, Emergency Department medical staff noted that Baby Cooper's pupils were fixed and dilated, he had no pulse, and could not breathe on his own.
-He was intubated and after 45 minutes of resuscitation, including CPR, Baby Cooper's heart began to beat on its own but his respirations had to be maintained on a ventilator.
-A CT scan two hours after hospital admission revealed brain swelling consistent with global hypoxic-ischemic injury, including complete obliteration of the sulci and basilar cisterns.
+Upon arrival, Emergency Department medical staff noted that Baby Cooper's pupils were fixed and dilated.
+He had no pulse, and could not breathe on his own.
+He was intubated and after 45 minutes of resuscitation, including CPR, Baby Cooper's heart began to beat on its own but his res- pirations had to be maintained on a ventilator.
+A CT scan two hours after hospital admission revealed brain swelling consistent with global hypoxic- ischemic injury, including complete obliteration of the sulci and basilar cis- terns.
 The admitting pediatrician believed he saw a frontal lobe contusion on the CT scan.
 Abdominal and pelvic CT scans were negative.
 Possible blood was noted in the posterior chamber of baby Cooper's eyes.
-A neurological examination concluded that Baby Cooper was probably brain dead.
-A trauma surgeon examination concluded there was no external evidence of trauma except for a bruise on Baby Cooper's chest caused by the CPR done in the Emergency Department of the hospital.
-Baby Cooper's initial blood studies, done within one hour of hospital arrival, revealed that his blood sugar was 372, his blood gas had a pH of 7.02, his sodium level was elevated to160 and his potassium was elevated to 11.5.
+A neu-rological examination concluded that Baby Cooper was probably brain dead.
+A trauma surgeon examination concluded there was no external evi- dence of trauma except for a bruise on Baby Cooper's chest caused by the CPR done in the Emergency Department of the hospital.
+Baby Cooper's initial blood studies, done within one hour of hospital arrival, revealed that his blood sugar was 372, his blood gas had a pH of 7.02, his sodium level was elevated to 160 and his potassium was elevated to 11.5.
 Baby Cooper's initial coagulation studies revealed a severe coagulopathy (a PT of 17, a PPT of greater than >130, and a low fibrinogen level of 44).
 Three hours post hospital admission an ophthalmology examination revealed bilateral retinal hemorrhages extending out to the periphery.
 Chest x-ray noted the child's lungs to be hyperinflated.
 A complete skeletal survey the following day was negative.
 One hour before a blood culture draw, Baby Cooper received several IV injections of an antibiotic.
 Brain death was declared 48 hours after admission.
 Organ donation took place 64 hours after admission, preceded by anticoagulant therapy.